jonalexander/frederick-bouldering-v2/notes.md

-to do
+ to do --

-* update routes, block main_areas from being created/edited..etc
+* clean up extra models

-* limit destruction of anything
+additional features --
 * auth w/ google or fb